Find out what to include in your meta tags and why it’s important to search engines and website visitors.

 Even if you update your meta tags, Google might re-write the tags for a particular “search term”.
 Why?
 They want the results to make sense for the search term.
 Here’s an interesting video by Google – someone calls in because they have metadata but Google is still rewriting their meta description.

-This video is John Mueller from Google’s Webmaster Central.
+This John Mueller of Google’s Webmaster Central video addresses this topic.
 The first question is from an SEO professional asking about why a meta description is displayed perfectly and why it is displayed differently for other search terms.
 John says that first of all the meta description should be there, but also it has to be relevant – so that Google doesn’t try to re-write.
 The description can vary based on the query. …very interesting and frustrating!

 All of our SEO campaigns check, update, and re-check meta tags.
 Contact us to start an SEO campaign for your business.